Introduction

 Blood Supply and Lymphatics

-The anterior choroidal artery (branch of the internal carotid artery) and the lateral posterior choroidal artery (branch of the posterior cerebral artery) are the main arterial blood supply to the choroid plexus of the lateral ventricles.[3]
-Arterial blood supply to the choroid plexus of the third and fourth ventricles is from the paired medial posterior choroidal arteries (branch of the posterior cerebral artery) and the posterior inferior cerebellar arteries, respectively.[3]
+The anterior choroidal artery, a branch of the internal carotid artery, and the lateral posterior choroidal artery, a branch of the posterior cerebral artery, provide the primary arterial supply to the choroid plexus of the lateral ventricles.
+The choroid plexus of the 3rd and 4th ventricles receives arterial blood from the paired medial posterior choroidal arteries, which arise from the posterior cerebral artery, and from the posterior inferior cerebellar arteries, respectively.
+Meningeal lymphatic vessels appear to serve as the primary lymphatic drainage system for CSF.

 Surgical Considerations